 To understand the impact of BEC scams, let’s look at a few real-life cases:

-1. Ubiquiti Networks: In 2015, Ubiquiti Networks fell victim to a BEC scam, losing $46.7 million to fraudsters who impersonated company executives.
+- Ubiquiti Networks: In 2015, Ubiquiti Networks fell victim to a BEC scam, losing $46.7 million to fraudsters who impersonated company executives through a sophisticated email compromise attack.

-2. Toyota Boshoku Corporation: In 2019, this Toyota subsidiary was tricked into transferring $37 million to a scammer’s account following a BEC attack.
+- Toyota Boshoku Corporation: : In 2019, this Toyota subsidiary was tricked into transferring $37 million to a scammer’s account following a business email compromise incident.

-These examples show how devastating BEC scams can be, affecting even large, well-established companies.
+These examples show how devastating BEC scams can be, affecting even large, well-established companies and highlighting the need for strong cybersecurity for small business and enterprise environments.

 How to Verify Suspicious Emails